AdebanjoOayinka/PALMORA-GROUP-HR-ANALYSIS/README.md

         *- From the cleaned data, a pivot table was done to get the overall gender counts for the organizaion.

-        *- A pie chart was used to show the distribution
+        *- A pie chart was used to show the distribution.

     2. What is the gender distribution regions:

         *- From the cleaned data, a pivot table was done to get the total counts of the genders in each departments in the orgarnization.

-        *- A Bar chart was used to show the distribution side by side
+        *- A Bar chart was used to show the distribution side by side.

     3. What is the gender distribution regions:

         *- From the cleaned data, a pivot table was done to get the total counts of the genders in each region in the orgarnization.

-        *- A Bar chart was used to show the distribution side by side
+        *- A Bar chart was used to show the distribution side by side.

     4. insights on ratings based on gender: